zeroby0/iiitb.sem8.RTOS/assignments/1/databaseServer/README.md

 ## Database server benchmarks

-Benchmarks can be taken using the zsh script benchmark.sh
+Benchmarks can be taken using the zsh script benchmark.sh.

 ## Server